makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 Timer, UART, SPI, and other functions are similar to other 8051 chips: TMOD/THx/TLx, UARTCON/UARTBUF/UARTSTAT, SPIxCON/SPIxDATA/SPISTAT, and so on.

-There are so many registers that in the 5<sup>th</sup> generation of chips one has to enter the `SFRPAGE` register to switch between SFR mapping pages and IRAM. the size of 128&nbsp;KB flash memory also required the use of memory banks, which significantly complicates the translated code, filling it with many transfers from bank to bank via COMMON BANK.
+There are so many registers that in the 5<sup>th</sup> generation of chips one has to enter the `SFRPAGE` register to switch between SFR mapping pages and IRAM.
+The size of 128&nbsp;KB flash memory also required the use of memory banks, which significantly complicates the translated code, filling it with many transfers from bank to bank via COMMON BANK.

 In theory, any compiler, such as [SDCC](http://sdcc.sourceforge.net/) (GPL), can be used to compile code for the Z-Wave chips.
 However, there is no documentation on all these ports, registers, internal memory mapping and so on.
 Instead of making this information public, Sigma Designs chose to supply **pre-compiled libraries** that provide a convinient API to access the chip's hardware (wrappers for SFR access) and for accessing the Z-Wave network, i.e. sending commands to other nodes, managing the network, updating routes and more.
 Due to memory size constraints Sigma Designs provides libraries for different device classes, e.g. controllers, slaves, and gateways.
 These libraries are **built for a specific version of KEIL**.